huynhsamha/react-configure/README.md

 `react-router-dom` is used for route Single Page Application (SPA), not loading again page.

 1. In terminal: `yarn add react-router-dom`
-2. You can view implment in `components/layout/body`
+2. You can view implement in `components/layout/body`
+3. You also view implement in `components/pages/demo-react-router`
+4. Documents is available at [React Router Dom](https://github.com/ReactTraining/react-router/tree/master/packages/react-router-dom)